Skip to main content

 Simple vs Strategic Answers on Demand

 The low-effort response will prioritize clarity and brevity.
-For example, if the instruction is “How should we approach automating vendor bill approvals in NetSuite?” the simple answer might be:
+For a question like “How should we approach automating vendor bill approvals in NetSuite?” the simple answer might be: enable basic approval routing, define thresholds by amount, notify approvers via email.

 Same instruction, different cognitive investment.
-In human terms, this is the difference between a quick hallway answer and a working session with a whiteboard.
 With Opus 4.5, you can ask for either, explicitly.

 Designing Systems Around Effort